dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 ```

 Now, what we're saying is any traffic entering or leaving the `bridge_home` interface may be
 accepted.
-And finally we perform a masquerade on our traffic coming from the `10.0.0.0/24` range,
+And finally, we perform a masquerade on our traffic coming from the `10.0.0.0/24` range,
 which covers our veth pairs connected to `bridge_home`.

 > Note: we'll cover what `MASQUERADE` means in a little bit.